Hilbert-Poincar\'e series of matroid Chow rings and intersection cohomology: Concluding remarks

 The \emph{braid matroid} $\mathsf{K}_n$ is defined as the graphic matroid associated to a complete graph on $n$ vertices.
 Equivalently, this is the matroid associated to the Coxeter arrangement of type $\mathrm{A}_{n-1}$.
 Since every flat of $\mathsf{K}_n$ is a complete subgraph or a vertex disjoint union of complete graphs, one may conclude that the flats of $\mathsf{K}_n$ are in bijection with the partitions of the set $[n]$.
 Hence, the lattice $\mathcal{L}(\mathsf{K}_n)$ is also sometimes referred to as the \emph{partition lattice} of $n$.

-One of the most intriguing problems in the Kazhdan--Lusztig theory of matroids is that of understanding combinatorially the Kazhdan--Lusztig polynomial and the $Z$-polynomial of $\mathsf{K}_n$.
-Karn and Wakefield \cite{karn-wakefield} proved some useful formulas that help to compute them in terms of Stirling numbers of the first kind, but many conjectures and problems regarding this class of matroids still remain widely open.
-We propose the following problem, and invite the reader to explore possible ramifications.
+One of the most intriguing problems in the Kazhdan--Lusztig theory of matroids has been that of understanding combinatorially the Kazhdan--Lusztig polynomial and the $Z$-polynomial of $\mathsf{K}_n$.
+Recently, Ferroni and Larson \cite{ferroni-larson} found a strikingly concrete description of the coefficients of $P_{\mathsf{K}_n}(x)$ and $Z_{\mathsf{K}_n}(x)$.
+These coefficients enumerate labelled matroids that arise from direct sums of series-parallel networks.
+It is tempting to ask whether a counterpart of that beautiful description exists for the Chow and augmented Chow polynomials of $\mathsf{K}_n$.

 \begin{problem} Study the Chow polynomial and the augmented Chow polynomial of braid matroids. \end{problem}

 More specifically, it would be of interest to produce recursions, explicit formulas, combinatorial interpretations of the coefficients, and a proof of the real-rootedness for the polynomials $\uH_{\mathsf{K}_n}(x)$ and $\H_{\mathsf{K}_n}(x)$.